Basketmouth: Music

 He launched a record label Barons World Entertainment in 2014.

 He released a highlife album titled 'Yabasi' as a soundtrack for the movie 'Papa Benji' in November 2020.
 The album featured artists like Ladipoe, BOJ, The Cavemen, Bez, Waje, Duncan Mighty, Flavour and Phyno under Nigerian indigenous record label Freeme Music.

-In 2022, he released the album titled Horoscope, which features guests artiste, Johnny Drille, Simi, M.I Abaga, Buju, Peruzzi, Oxlade, Reekado Banks, Flaz, Magnito, Illbliss, Dremo, and Flavour.
+In 2022, he released the album titled Horoscope, which features guests artiste, Johnny Drille, Simi, M.I Abaga, Buju, Peruzzi, Oxlade, Reekado Banks, Falz, Magnito, Illbliss, Dremo, and Flavour.

-In May and December 2022, he produced concerts for Nigerian singers, Aṣa and Adekunle Gold respectively, under his Barons World Entertainment imprint.
+In May and December 2022, he produced music for Nigerian singers, Aṣa and Adekunle Gold respectively, under his Barons World Entertainment imprint.

+Basketmouth confirmed that he would be releasing his third studio album, titled Uburu, in October 2023.

 Filmography

 Basketmouth has made plans and been reported to have made a short film Confession of a Bandit and has acted in the short movie as Agent Gburugburu with his mates taking on the other parts in order to make the movie complete.

 In 2022, he featured in the hugely successful, Nollywood cinematic movie, The Brotherhood alongside Falz, OC Ukeje and Tobi Bakre.

+In 2024 his first feature film A Ghetto Love Story was released.